 The Agricultural Conservation Easement Program (ACEP) helps landowners, land trusts, and other entities protect, restore, and enhance wetlands, grasslands, and working farms and ranches through conservation easements.
 Under the Agricultural Land Easements component, NRCS helps American Indian tribes, state and local governments and non-governmental organizations protect working agricultural lands and limit non-agricultural uses of the land.
 Under the Wetlands Reserve Easements component, NRCS helps to restore, protect and enhance enrolled wetlands.

-Fiscal Year 2019 Signup for Agricultural Conservation Easement Program projects
+Fiscal Year 2021 Signup for Agricultural Conservation Easement Program projects ends Feb.
+20, 2021.

-ACEP applications must be submitted by April 12, 2019, to be considered for fiscal year 2019 funding.
-Read the news release here.
+ACEP applications must be submitted by Feb.
+20, 2021, to be considered for fiscal year 2021 funding.

 Agricultural Land Easements protect the long-term viability of the nation’s food supply by preventing conversion of productive working lands to non-agricultural uses.
 Land protected by agricultural land easements provides additional public benefits, including environmental quality, historic preservation, wildlife habitat and protection of open space.